 Western Xia Imperial Tombs

-The Western Xia Dynasty (1036–1227 AD) was completely extinguished by the Mongolian army of Genghis Khan and his sons, leaving only the pyramid-shaped tombs of the early kings.
+In the end, they were completely extinguished by the Mongolian army of Genghis Khan and his sons, leaving only the pyramid-shaped tombs of the early kings.

 The near-total destruction of their capital and records means that little is known about the Tangut nomads who founded the Western Xia Dynasty.